usnistgov/FIPS201/_Appendix/accreditation.md

 - infrastructure elements; and
 - PIV and Derived PIV processes.

-The entire spectrum of activities in the PCI and DPIC accreditation methodology is divided into the following four
+The entire spectrum of activities in the PCI and DPCI accreditation methodology is divided into the following four
 phases:

 - initiation phase;